 Like coffee, tea is a game of ratios.
 In the case of tea, it's the ratio of water to leaves coupled with the right temperature and brewing time that determines the final cup.

-If you prefer a stronger cup, it's advisable to add more tea instead of more time as a longer steeping will extract more of the tannins in the tea, resulting in a bitter cup.
+If you prefer a more robust cup, adding more tea instead of more time is advisable, as longer steeping will extract more of the tannins in the tea, resulting in a bitter cup.

 (The same is said for temperature; avoid hotter temperatures for the same reason.)

-The general starting point ratio of tea to water is 2 grams for every 6-8 ounces of water.
+The starting point ratio of tea to water is 2 grams for every 6-8 ounces.
 For most teas, this is usually a teaspoon.
-For larger teas, you should consider measuring with a tablespoon—1-2 being a good starting point.
+For more enormous teas, you should consider measuring with a tablespoon—1-2 being a good starting point.

-However, that being said, there is one thing you shouldn't veer too far from and that is the temperature.
-The temperatures recommended have been tested over thousands of years and are going to best produce a cup of tea that brings out the flavorful compounds over the bitter ones.
+However, that being said, one thing you shouldn't veer too far from is the temperature.
+The recommended temperatures have been tested over thousands of years and will best produce a cup of tea that brings out the flavorful compounds over the bitter ones.

 That's why it's best to experiment with everything but the temperature.
-Add more of less tea, water, infusions and steeping time to produce different cups of tea.
+Add more or less tea, water, infusions, and steeping time to produce different cups of tea.

-In China, tea is usually brewed multiple times (infusions) using the same leaves.
+In China, tea is brewed multiple times (infusions) using the same leaves.

 The first infusion is typically known as the "wash" and is discarded, while the second and subsequent infusions are the ones you drink.

-Using this technique, 3 - 5 infusions are recommended as the best tasting infusions to drink.
+This technique recommends 3 - 5 infusions as the best-tasting infusions to drink.